isagoya/astro-hananiawan-m2/src/pages/md/chapt08.md

 I was taken to the office, a room the size of eight tatami mats divided by a partition of blue cloth.
 In the room on the left, two ladies sat at their desks doing office work.
 In the inner room there was a sofa with its springs sticking out.

 "How do you do?
 My name is Iha.
 I want to work here and came to talk to you.
-How do I get to work here?"
+How can I get a job here?"

 The man, who introduced himself as a case worker, looked surprised at my sudden broaching of the subject.

 "Where do you live?"

 "I'm staying at Tama Zenshoen in Higashi Murayama Ward for now.
-But I have permission to leave, so I can leave the facility at any time."
+But I have permission to leave, so I can get out of the facility at any time."

 "Tama Zenshoen?
 Is that for Hansen's disease patients?
 Then you have had the disease, haven't you?